ucdavis/ecs132/Hwk/Hwk1.md

 * E(number of buses leaving the main station by time m | W = k)

-Note that each of these quantities are separate questions.
-For instance, though the first one talks abot W = k, that doesn't mean W = k for the rest.
+Note that these quantities are separate from each other.
+For instance, though the first one talks aboutt W = k, that doesn't mean W = k for all the rest.

 Write a function **ExactAnalysis()** (no arguments) that returns the above quantities as a 10-element vector, for the following setting: